LHNCBC/lforms/form_definition.md

         The supported values are 'combo' (default), and 'list'.
 When in 'combo' layout, the [autocomplete-lhc](http://lhncbc.github.io/autocomplete-lhc/) widget
         will be used to handle the list.

+###Emitted (angular) Events:

+* **LF_EVENT_REPEATING_ITEM_ADDED** - emitted when a repeatable item or section is added to the form by clicking the "add" button.
+An event attr object is associated with the event, with the following fields:
+    * event - the event name, 'LF_EVENT_REPEATING_ITEM_ADDED'
+    * formId - the code of the form
+    * itemId - the _elementId of the newly added item or section
+    * time - the time stamp when the event happens
+* **LF_EVENT_REPEATING_ITEM_DELETED** - emitted when a repeatable item or section is deleted from the form by clicking the "delete" button.
+The event attr object has the same set of the fields:
+    * event - the event name, 'LF_EVENT_REPEATING_ITEM_DELETED'
+    * formId - the code of the form
+    * itemId - the _elementId of the item or section that has just been deleted.
+    * time - the time stamp when the event happens

+###Utility Functions:

+* **WidgetUtil.getFormDefData()** - a function to get the complete form definition data, along with the user input data from the form.
+The returned data could be fed into a LForms widget directly to render the form.
+  It has the following parameters:
+    * element - required.
+The containing HTML element that includes the LForm's rendered form.
+It could be the DOM element or its id.
+* **WidgetUtil.getFormData()** - a function to get user input data from the form, with or without form definition data.
+It has the following parameters:
+    * element - required, the containing HTML element that includes the LForm's rendered form.
+It could be the DOM element or its id.
+    * noFormDefData - optional, to include form definition data, the default is false.
+    * noEmptyValue - optional, to remove items that have an empty value, the default is false.
+    * noHiddenItem - optional, to remove items that are hidden by skip logic, the default is false.